Reginald Drax: Interwar period

 Drax held a series of senior naval appointments between the wars.
-From 1919 to 1922, he was Director of the Naval Staff College, Greenwich.
+From 1919 to 1922, he was Director of the Royal Naval Staff College at Greenwich.
 He then served as President of the Naval Allied Control Commission in Germany from 1923 to 1924.

-As a Rear Admiral, he commanded the 2nd Battle Squadron of the Home Fleet from 1929 to 1930.
+As a rear admiral, he served as second in command of the 1st Battle Squadron of the Mediterranean Fleet from 1929 to 1930 and second in command of the 2nd Battle Squadron in the Atlantic Fleet in 1930.
 From 1930 to 1932 he was ashore in the Admiralty as Director of Naval Mobilisation Department that became the Department of Manning.

-Promoted to Vice Admiral on 24 September 1932, he held from 1932 to 1934 the much-sought post of Commander of the America and West Indies Squadron.

-From 1935 to 1938, he was Commander-in-Chief, Plymouth.
+In a 1929 memo, he argued that there were three aspects to a naval battle, namely "geometry" (the movements of ships), "tactics" (the use of weapons to sink the enemy warships) and "morale" (the spirt of the crew).
+Drax argued that morale was the most important of his trio, and to win a battle required aggressive officers prepared to take risks by engaging the enemy fleet head-on and close-in.
+Drax along with Herbert Richmond claimed that admirals of the Great War such as John Jellicoe had been insufficiently aggressive.